-Also known as Medusa Worm Sea Cucumber, Synaptid Sea Cucumber, Tripang, Wormfish.
+Also known as Medusa Worm Sea Cucumber, Pickles, Synaptid Sea Cucumber, Tripang, Wormfish.

-Found singly sometimes on the surface of sponges over sand flats and seagrass beds in shallow waters of coastal reefs.
+Found singly, sometimes on the surface of sponges, over sand flats and in seagrass beds, in shallow waters, of coastal reefs.

 They feed on detritus and plankton.